EliaStocco/fd2bec/docs/source/symmetry_modes.rst

   uses the allowed modes to avoid redundant displacement calculations;
 * :func:`fd2bec.piezoelectric.proper_piezoelectric_symmetry_basis` uses the
   modes as the allowed proper-piezoelectric tensor basis;
-* :func:`fd2bec.system.LinearSystem` uses the symmetrizer to reduce a Born effective-charge problem.
+* :func:`fd2bec.system.LinearSystem` uses the symmetry-mode basis to reduce a Born effective-charge problem.

 Useful tests are: